pqnelson/pqnelson.github.com/_posts/2015-02-09-automated-thm-ii-normal-forms.md

 And we also use a tautology like `Iff (Not (Iff p q)) (Iff (Not p) q)` to help push negation down to the atom-level.

+**Exercise.** Write out a predicate `isNENF :: Formula -> Bool` which tests if the given formula is in NEN-form or not.

 ### Implementation

 Now, we have our implementation: